-Polymotu is a new research and development concept intending to use small islands, valleys or other geographically isolated locations for the conservation of biodiversity of various species, including the coconut palm.
+Polymotu is a new research and development concept in multi functional management.
+It intends to use small islands, valleys or other geographically isolated locations for the conservation of biodiversity of various species, including the coconut palm.

 In June 2009, the company Beachcomber SA and the family of the late actor Marlon Brando gave their agreement to integrate the atoll of Tetiaroa in a project of conservation of coconut varieties from Polynesia.